Rhode Island Disability Benefits: 3 Ways to Get Payments

 Whether you apply online, by phone, or in person, the disability benefits application process works in this order:

-• You gather the information and documents you need to apply.
-Print and review the Adult Disability Checklist and gather the information you need to complete the application.
+• Gather information and documents you need to apply.
+Print and review the Adult Disability Checklist to learn what you’ll need to apply.

 • Submit your application.

-• The SSA reviews your application to make sure you meet some basic requirements for disability benefits and checks whether you worked enough years to qualify.
+• The SSA reviews your application to make sure you meet some basic requirements to receive disability benefits.
+They’ll also check whether you worked enough years to qualify.

 • The SSA evaluates your current work activities (if any).

-• It processes your application, forwards your case to the Disability Determination Services office in your state, and your state agency makes the disability determination decision.
+• It processes your initial application, then forwards your case to the Disability Determination Services office in your state.
+Then, the DDS office decides whether or not you qualify for benefits.

-Only one in five first-time SSDI claimants get approved for benefits the first time and just 35% of all applicants eventually get benefits.
-Therefore, it helps to get a lawyer to help you file.
-All Social Security lawyers work on contingency and don’t get paid unless your claim is approved.
+Only one in five first-time claimants get Social Security disability benefits on their first try.
+In fact, just 35% eventually get SSDI.
+Therefore, your approval odds go way up if a Rhode Island disability lawyer helps you file.
+All Social Security lawyers work on contingency and charge $0 unless your claim is successful.

 If your condition improves enough for you to start working again in less than 12 months, they’ll deny your claim.
 It is important to have copies of your full medical records from your doctor to submit with your SSDI application.

-It takes the SSA approximately 3-5 months to review every SSDI claim and has a required five-month waiting period before you can get any benefits.
-The maximum SSDI payment amount for 2022 is $3,345 per month.
-The SSA determines your benefit amount using your highest average wage earnings over a 35-year period.
+It takes the SSA approximately 3-5 months to review every SSDI claim.
+In addition, there’s a required five-month waiting period before you can start receiving disability benefits.
+The maximum SSDI payment amount for 2024 is $3,822 per month.
+The Social Security Administration (SSA) determines your benefit amount using your highest average wage earnings over a 35-year period.

 Federal Supplemental Security Income (SSI) Benefits Are Your Third Option

-This program provides for payments to individuals, including children under the age of 18, who have disabilities and limited income and resources.
-If you haven’t worked five in the last 10 years full-time or are 65 and older with few assets, you may be eligible.
-SSI payments max out at $841/month per person, or $1,261/month per couple.
+This program provides payments to individuals, including children younger than 18, who have disabilities and limited income and resources.
+If you haven’t worked five in the last 10 years full-time or are 65 and older with few assets, you may qualify.
+Supplemental Security Income (SSI) benefits max out at $943 per person, or $1,415 per couple.

 Assets are things you own, including real estate, bank accounts, cash, stocks, or bonds.

-If you’re an adult intending to file for both SSI and SSDI, you can apply online for both benefits at the same time if you:
+If you’re an adult intending to file for Supplemental Security Income and Social Security Disability Insurance, you can apply online for both benefits at the same time if you:

 • Are between the ages of 18 and 65.